 To find future winners of national and international audiences and praise, the artists whose albums are among the top 40 in Canada nominated for a Polaris Prize is a smart start.
 The latest long list includes albums by Alvvays, Clairmont the Second, Iskwé, Daniel Caesar, Bonjay, Donovan Woods, Milk & Bone, Jeremy Dutcher, Partner, Weaves, and Gord Downie, who we lost since last Canada Day.
 Another source of future artists to support is the CBC Searchlight top 100.

 The television adaptation of Margaret Atwood’s The Handmaid’s Tale, which is filmed in Canada, won the Outstanding Drama Series award at 2017 Primetime Emmy Awards.

-According to Numeris, in June, 2017, apart from hockey and news, among the most watched series by Canadians were Canadian-made Private Eyes on Global (starring Jason Priestly and Cindy Sampson) and Saving Hope on CTV (now in its fifth and final season).
+According to Numeris, in mid-June, 2018, apart from the Stanley Cup playoffs and news, among the most watched series by Canadians were Canadian-made Private Eyes on Global (starring Jason Priestly and Cindy Sampson) and Master Chef Canada (starring you next season?).

 For Canada Day 2016’s Canadian content suggestions, click here.